vezaynk/simple-file-explorer/README.md

 ## Communication Protocol

-The communications between client and server are limited to 2 commands, sent over WebSockets.
+The communications between client and server are limited to 2 types of commands `FileEvent` and `FolderEvent`, sent over WebSockets.

 ### Server to client